tboby/wyoming-onnx-asr/README.md

 **NOTE**: Models are downloaded temporarily to the `HF_HUB_CACHE` directory, which defaults to `~/.cache/huggingface/hub`.
 You may need to adjust this environment variable when using a read-only root filesystem (e.g., `HF_HUB_CACHE=/tmp`).

+## Configuration

+- Quantization: the parakeet model supports int8, but make sure to compare as performance may or may not improve.

 ## Running tooling
 Install [mise](https://mise.jdx.dev/) and use `mise run` to get a list of tasks to test, format, lint, run.